Javascript is disabled. This site requires javascript to display properly.

 Ironically?
 No, legitimately.

-Gilles Teboul or painting as armed resistance Sacha Tarassoff
+Painting as armed resistance Sacha Tarassoff 2001

 Gilles Teboul is one of those artists who have taken up the challenge of painting, even though its theoretical death was often proclaimed in the last century.
 Resisting the most recent endeavors to set him apart, particularly institutional ones, Gilles Teboul would like to offer pictorial proof of the persistance of painting from the inside.
 In order to do so, he staunchly seeks to test its...